 Donald E. “Bud” Heckman

-Rev. Bud Heckman is the co-founder and convener of the Interfaith Funders Group and an independent consultant in the field of interfaith relations.
+Rev. Bud Heckman is the Executive Director of the Tri-Faith Initiative and co-founder and convener of the Interfaith Funders Group, as well as an independent consultant in the field of interfaith relations.
 Rev. Heckman served on the Interreligious Cooperation Task Force for President Obama through the White House Office of Faith-based and Neighborhood Partnerships.
 An ordained Christian minister from the West Ohio Conference of The United Methodist Church, Rev. Heckman has served formerly as: executive director of the International Shinto Foundation, director of outreach and the Mosaic Initiative at El-Hibri Foundation; senior advisor to Religions for Peace USA; executive director of Religions for Peace USA; director for external relations for Religions for Peace International; and chief development officer of Hartford Seminary.
 A frequent speaker and writer on interfaith relations, Rev. Heckman is editor of an award-winning reference book for the field called InterActive Faith: The Essential Interreligious Community-Building Handbook (2008).
 He lives in Manhattan.

 Philip Goldberg has been studying India’s spiritual traditions for more than forty years, as a practitioner, teacher and an author.
 He is the author or coauthor of nineteen books, including Roadsigns on the Spiritual Path (2006) and his latest, American Veda: From Emerson and the Beatles to Yoga and Meditation, How Indian Spirituality Changed the West (2010), which was named one of the top ten religion books of the year by both the Huffington Post and the American Library Association’s Booklist.
 He is currently working on a biography of Paramahansa Yogananda to be published in 2018.